sezanzeb/input-remapper/README.md

 - Mouse buttons `BTN_LEFT` `BTN_RIGHT` `BTN_MIDDLE` `BTN_SIDE`
 - Macro special keys `KEY_MACRO1` `KEY_MACRO2` ...

+##### Gamepads

+Tested with the XBOX 360 Gamepad.
+Joystick movements will be translated to mouse movements and buttons can be mapped to keycodes or macros.

 ## Installation

 After your installation, independent of the method, you should add yourself